rehaannazir/CashMemo/README.md

 # CashMemo
-A sleek and modular Cash Memo application crafted using Object-Oriented Programming principles.
-From adding items and computing totals to generating clean, printable receipts — this project combines clean code architecture with real-world billing functionality.
-Perfect for small businesses or students learning OOP in action.
+A clean and scalable Cash Memo system built with C++ using Object-Oriented Programming, structured across multiple source files.
+Powered by modern CMakeLists and CMakePresets.json for cross-platform compatibility and streamlined builds.
+Ideal for learning modular design, build automation, and real-world billing logic in C++.